 If your point total is 3 or higher, you are showing signs of depression.
-Please follow up with your doctor to discuss this screening and to get the help you may need.
+Please follow up with your Doctor to discuss this screening and to get the help you may need.

-If your point total is 2 or less, you are not showing signs of depression at this time.
-But if you still have concerns, please talk to your doctor about your feelings.
+at this time.
+But if you still have concerns, please talk to your Doctor about your feelings.
 This screening does not take the place of a clinical evaluation.

-Getting the Most From Your Doctor Visits!
+Getting the most from your Doctor visits!

-Asking questions and letting your doctor know what concerns you have can often improve the care you get.
-But it's easy to forget what you wanted to ask once you get to your doctor's office.
+Asking questions and letting your Doctor know what concerns you have can often improve the care you get.
+But it's easy to forget what you wanted to ask once you get to your Doctor's office.
 How many times have you arrived home and thought "Oh I can't believe I forgot to ask about that... again!"